scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 - Cloudknot could also provide a simple way to connect to EC2 instances to allow in-situ monitoring of running jobs.
-To do this now, a user must lookup an EC2 instance's address in the AWS console and connect to that instance using an SSH client.
+To do this now, a user must look up an EC2 instance's address in the AWS console and connect to that instance using an SSH client.
 Future releases may launch this SSH terminal from within the Python session.